 DRIVING WITHOUT INSURANCE

-DRIVING WITHOUT A VALID LICENSE OR PERMIT
+DRIVING WITHOUT A VALID LICENCE OR PERMIT

-You can’t drive a motor vehicle on a road unless you have a valid driving permit for a motor vehicle of that class (private, hire, heavy T, etc).
+You can’t drive a motor vehicle on a road unless you have a valid driving permit for a motor vehicle of that class (private, hire, heavy T, etc.).

 The penalty is a fine of TT$500 or 6 months imprisonment.

-If you have never applied for a permit, applied and were turned down, or if your license has been revoked for any reason and you are found driving, the penalty is a fine of TT$1,000 or 1 year in prison.
+If you have never applied for a permit, applied and were turned down, or if your licence has been revoked for any reason and you are found driving, the penalty is a fine of TT$1,000 or 1 year in prison.
 You can be arrested immediately without a warrant.

-DRIVING WITHOUT A SEATBELT
+DRIVING WITHOUT A SEAT BELT